DylanMeeus/springboot_jwt_blog/_posts/2015-08-05-creating-your-first-aurelia-app-from-authentication-to-calling-an-api.markdown

 Getting started with Aurelia is a piece of cake.
 The framework's [getting started guide](http://aurelia.io/hub.html#/doc/article/aurelia/framework/latest/quick-start/1) offers an in-depth set of instructions and a [seed project](https://github.com/aurelia/skeleton-navigation/releases) that make it very simple to get up and running quickly.

+Aurela has a cli tool.
+You can run `npm install -g aurelia-cli` to get the new cli tool.
+Then just run `au new` and the CLI will setup your project and you'll have an app ready for deploy within a few minutes.
+You can read more about it in the [CLI documentation](http://aurelia.io/hub.html#/doc/article/aurelia/framework/latest/the-aurelia-cli).

 This tutorial will expand upon the seed project and show how to add JWT authentication to a random quote application.
 We'll be using the [NodeJS JWT Authentication Sample](https://github.com/auth0/nodejs-jwt-authentication-sample) as our backend to show how we can retrieve a JWT upon login, save it in local storage, and send it along with every subsequent request.
 Our app will let all visitors retrieve a random quote, but logged-in users will be able to get a super-secret quote.

 ![](https://cdn.auth0.com/blog/aurelia/aurelia-welcome.png?dl=1)